Skip to content

 [DEV] Sifa WhatsApp Router

-This workflow acts as an intelligent routing system for incoming WhatsApp messages, determining whether messages should be handled by a human agent or forwarded to an automated bot system based on active agent takeover records.
+This workflow serves as an intelligent routing system for incoming WhatsApp messages, determining whether messages should be handled by human agents or automated bot responses based on conversation state and specific keywords.

 Purpose